Conditional Formatting for Dates in Excel (Table of Contents)

 Example #2 – Highlight Dates of Weekends

-For this example, we need to explore the making new rules as there is no built-in option available to highlight the dates of the weekend.
-Suppose we have a data of drug with its expiry dates as follows.
+For this example, we need to explore making new rules as there is no built-in option available to highlight the dates of the weekend.
+Suppose we have data of the drug with its expiry dates as follows.

 - Here as there is no built-in option available to highlight the weekends.
 So, we need to make a rule which identifies the weekend from the given dates and then formatting and highlighting the weekends.

 - So first of all, here we need the formula to identify the dates weekends from the given dates; we can use the formula =weekday.

 - The logic we can use with this formula is =weekday(serial_number, [return_type])